About 80% of people who have lung cancer have non-small-cell lung cancer. NSCLC usually spreads more slowly than small-cell lung cancers.

 There are many of them for non-small-cell lung cancer.
 They're based on the spread of the cancer, as well as your overall health.

 Surgery: If you have early-stage cancer, your doctor will probably suggest you have surgery to remove it.
 You could have all or part of your lung removed.

 Radiation: This can kill the cancer cells left after surgery or may be the main treatment in place of surgery.
+Radiation can also shrink tumors before surgery so they're easier to remove.
 It uses high-energy rays to target cancer cells.

 Radiofrequency ablation: High-energy radio waves are used to heat the tumor.
 Then electric current is passed through a probe to destroy your cancer cells.
 This is an option if you have small tumors that are near the outer edge of your lungs.

 Chemotherapy: These drugs can be taken by IV or pills to help kill the cancer.
 You may get them before or after surgery, with radiation, or as the main treatment.

 Targeted therapy: This focuses on the changes your cells go through when you get NSCLC.
 You’ll usually get this when your cancer has spread.
 Sometimes you’ll take these drugs along with chemotherapy.